Searching for Wildlife

 - Keep quiet.
 Noise will scare off animals and prevent you from hearing their movements and calls.

 - Don't try too hard.
 Soften your focus and allow your peripheral vision to take over.
-This way you can catch glimpses of motion and then focus in on the prey.
+This way you can catch glimpses of motion and then focus in.

 - Bring binoculars.
-It's also a good idea to practice a little first to get the hang of them.
+And practice with them ahead of time to get the hang of them.
 It would be a shame to be fiddling around and staring into space while everyone else in your group oohs and aahs over a quetzal.

 - Dress appropriately.
 You'll have a hard time focusing your binoculars if you're busy swatting mosquitoes.
 Light, long pants and long-sleeved shirts are your best bet.
 Comfortable hiking boots are a real boon, except where heavy rubber boots are necessary.
 Avoid loud colors; the better you blend in with your surroundings, the better your chances are of spotting wildlife.